-The participating district may assign priority for enrollment and course registration to a pupil seeking to enroll in a community college course that is required for the pupil's CCAP partnership program.
+The participating district shall assign priority for enrollment and course registration to a pupil seeking to enroll in a community college course that is required for the pupil's CCAP partnership program.
 This priority is equivalent to the priority assigned to a pupil attending a middle college high school as described in Education Code section 11300 and consistent with middle college high school provisions in Education Code section 76001.
+Units completed by a pupil pursuant to a CCAP partnership agreement may count towards determining a pupil's registration priority for enrollment and course registration at a community college.